neijrr/nextcloud_passwords_handbook_ru/Users/Encryption.md

 The encryption setup will automatically encrypt all folders and passwords

-> :exclamation: Do not abort the encryption process or reload the page
+> :warning: Do not abort the encryption process or reload the page

 ## Disabling Client Side Encryption